-The rules of taxation of gifts or bequests received by a US citizen or tax resident of the USA owing to passing the substantial presence test is straightforward.
+Filing IRS Form 3520 is obligatory on part of gifts receipeints in USA in certain situations.
+In fact ,the taxation rules on receipt of gifts or bequests by a US citizen or tax resident of the USA (owing to passing the substantial presence test ) is straightforward.
 Under section 102 of the 26 US Code, any gift, bequests or inheritance in form of a property receipt of the gift by a US Citizen or US tax resident is generally tax-free .
 The relevant extract is given below:

 26 U.S. Code § 102 – Gifts and inheritances